main State Processors

 class BlogPost {}

-If you want to execute custom business logic before or after persistence, this can be achieved by decorating the built-in state processors or using composition.
+If you want to execute custom business logic before or after persistence, this can be achieved by using composition.

-Here is an implementation example which sends new users a welcome email after a REST POST or GraphQL create operation, in a project using the native Doctrine ORM state processor:
+Here is an implementation example which uses Symfony Mailer to send new users a welcome email after a REST POST or GraphQL create operation, in a project using the native Doctrine ORM state processor:

 <?php